-Post by John Gardner, General Manager, Caravelle Saigon
+Post by Michael Robinson, General Manager, Caravelle Saigon

 “There are few hours in life more agreeable than the hour dedicated to the ceremony known as afternoon tea,” wrote Henry James in his 1881 novel, ‘The Portrait of a Lady’.
 As long as I’ve been general manager at the Caravelle Hotel, I can’t remember a time when we didn’t offer afternoon tea in the Lobby Lounge.